YemunnSoe/customer-experience-center/README.md

-# Background Information
+# Background

-The Customer Experience Center (CEC) team plays a vital role in providing customer support and crop protection services through various channels, such as hotline, direct communication, and social media.
-This team also plays a crucial role in our organization's digital transformation strategy aimed at providing extensive support to underserved farmers, especially during economic downturns and crises.

-As the organization scales up its digital agronomy operations, there is a need to establish a robust data ecosystem to track and analyze key performance metrics, which will enable better decision-making and support the existing service channels.
-The organization's mission is to provide affordable farming technologies and knowledge to Myanmar's farmers, who lack access to resources that can help them adapt to a changing climate while their livelihoods directly depend on it.
+The Customer Experience Center (CEC) team plays a vital role in providing customer support and sale support through various channels, such as hotline, direct communication, and social media.
+This team also plays a crucial role in many organizations digital transformation strategy aimed at providing extensive support to a wide variety of users.
+As the organization scales up its digital operations, there is a need to establish a robust data ecosystem to track and analyze key performance metrics, which will enable better decision-making and support the existing service channels.
+In this SAMPLE project ....

-The project aligns with the organization's mission to empower farmers with the right information at the right time to protect their crops from adverse weather conditions and increased pestilence.
-Most farmers hear or learn about new farm practices and technologies during in-person exchanges.
-Unfortunately, the pandemic disrupted that routine.
-So, this project aims to shift from in-person to digital farming advisory, leveraging the growth of social media and information systems with intelligence feedback loops to provide timely and cost-effective farming advice directly to farmers' smartphones.

 # Project Deliverables
 - Project charter [(See More)](https://bit.ly/43OcuA1)